-NOTE: Where an employee is receiving over-award payments such that the employee's base rate of pay is higher than the rate specified under this award, the employee is entitled to receive the higher rate while on a period of paid annual leave (see sections 16 and 90 of the Act).
+NOTE: Where an employee is receiving overaward payments such that the employee's base rate of pay is higher than the rate specified under this award, the employee is entitled to receive the higher rate while on a period of paid annual leave (see ss.16 and 90 of the Act).

-25.6 Electronic funds transfer (EFT) payment of annual leave
+24.10 Electronic funds transfer (EFT) payment of annual leave

-Despite anything else in clause 25, an employee paid by electronic funds transfer (EFT) may be paid in accordance with their usual pay cycle while on paid annual leave.
+Despite anything else in this clause, an employee paid by electronic funds transfer (EFT) may be paid in accordance with their usual pay cycle while on paid annual leave.

-25.7 Annual leave loading
+24.11 Annual leave loading

-- (a) During a period of annual leave an employee must be paid a loading calculated on the minimum wage prescribed in clause 25.5. - (b) The loading must be as follows:
+(a) During a period of annual leave an employee must be paid a loading calculated on the minimum wage prescribed in clause 24.9.